Providing outlets for expression, communication and development

 What's involved in a music therapy session?

 Our music therapists will first talk to the family and child to find out their needs.
-As music therapy is often used along with other therapies, the therapist will discuss the child's strengths and challenges with our team in order to create an individualised program based on the child’s needs.
+As music therapy is often used along with other therapies or allied health services, the therapist will discuss the child's strengths and challenges with our team in order to create an individualised program based on the child’s needs.

 A typical session consists of activities designed to meet the child’s individual needs.
 These may include songwriting, moving to music, singing, playing instruments, listening to music, working in groups and improvising.
 The program is regularly evaluated to make sure the child's goals are being met.